paulandrewc/StencilJS-Components/readme.md

 You should now be able to see a triangle on the page.

-## Getting Started With A Test Site
+## Creating A Test Site From Scratch
 To create a very simple test website follow these steps.(you will need to have node and npm installed)
 * Create a new folder to hold your project.
 * Now open powershell in this folder.